emipa606/KKMonitorian/README.md

 A mod that adds reptillioid races and a Trible Faction

-This is the First part of a reptillioid faction i want to create. i'm still long ways away from anywhere and this mod is the result of the selfteaching process
+This is the First part of a reptillioid faction i want to create. i&apos;m still long ways away from anywhere and this mod is the result of the selfteaching process

 it adds